 Vientiane

-Vientiane is the capital city of Laos on the banks of the Mekong River near the border with Thailand.
-It is said to have a mix of French-colonial architecture (although I am not sure if I noticed it too much) with many Buddhist temples.
+The city Vientiane, is the capital of Laos on the banks of the Mekong River near the border with Thailand.
+It is said to have a mix of French-colonial architecture (although I am not sure I noticed it) with many Buddhist temples.
 The golden, 16th-century Pha That Luang is a national symbol.
-This time I wasn’t inspired to see too many tourist spots and I avoided them.
-The Buddha Park is probably the only unique attraction nearby but required public transport.
-And public transport here means sitting 1 hour in the bus for a 15km journey.

-So I just walked around the town, took minimal photos and got ready for Vang Vieng.
-A small town 4 hours north of Vientiane (with the Mini Bus) filled with many exciting outdoor activities.
+So, I just walked around the town, took minimal photos and got ready for Vang Vieng.
+A small town 4 hours north of Vientiane (with the Mini Bus), filled with many exciting outdoor activities.

 Bus to Vang Vieng